CyphrRiot/glyphriot/README.md

 Input rules:

-- Only the seven glyphs △, □, ○, ×, •, ◇, ▽ are valid (× also accepts x/X; ☆ also accepted)
+- Only the seven glyphs △, □, ○, ✕, ●, ◇, ▽ are valid (aliases: x/X and × accepted as ✕; • accepted as ●; ☆ also accepted)
 - Anything else is rejected

 ## Install